 The weight pressure of the transferred material load causes the conveyor to sag in between the supporting idlers.
 Most commonly this is seen at the transfer point of the conveyor system, with the formation of a gap between the belt and the skirting.
 The quick accumulation of material spillage and dust then occurs due to the reduced functionality of the unsupported skirting seal.
-3 key problems then occur:
+3 key problems then occur, risk to personal safety, increased maintenance costs and operating costs.

 Material spillage occurring in the surrounding areas will create an immediate increased risk to personal safety in the form of slips, trips, falls and entanglement.